 What bag do you use to carry everything while you are traveling and exploring during the day?

 Now that I invested in a few more lenses, I am also in the search for a bigger and better bag to carry everything in.
 However, if carrying your camera with a lens attached and one other lens, I love this cute camera crossbody bag from Lo & Sons.
-Today I just quickly picked up this book bag (also LOVED this light pink one (both on sale), but hoping Matt carries it that majority of the time and didn’t want him to suffer carrying around a pink book bag) and have two of my lenses that I am bringing with my in this cosmetic case that works amazing as my lens protector/holder.
+Today I just quickly picked up this book bag (also LOVED this light pink one (both on sale), but hoping Matt carries it that majority of the time and didn’t want him to suffer carrying around a pink book bag) and have two of my lenses that I am bringing with me in this cosmetic case that works amazing as my lens protector/holder.
 It also has a zipper inside where I placed all my SD cards.
 Another great option for keeping your SD cards together is this tiny wallet with a zipper.
-I plan to toss this case into the book bag along with my camera and the case it is in for when out and about.
+I plan to toss this cosmetic case into the book bag along with my camera and the case it is in for when out and about.
 If you aren’t a big book bag person, this St. Anne Tote is a favorite of mine for everyday use!